-On behalf of Topigs Norsvin Canada, I wish to acknowledge and thank all persons and organizations that have submitted comments and concerns to the Technical Review Committee (TRC) on our application for a proposed 710 Animal Unit (AU) livestock operation on 80 acres on the W1/2 of NW25-17-12W in the Municipality of Westlake-Gladstone.
+On behalf of Topigs Norsvin Canada, I wish to acknowledge and thank all persons and organizations that have submitted comments and concerns to the Technical Review Committee (TRC) on our application.
+And we respect the many views and comments received.
+We have carefully reviewed and considered all comments and concerns.

-We recognize that formal public review of a proposal vetted through provincial and local governments processes are an important component in the livestock review and approval process.
-We have carefully reviewed and have respectfully considered all comments and concerns.
 We also appreciate the opportunity to correct some apparent misconceptions and misinformation regarding our proposal.
-We also wish to outline how the various concerns raised are to be addressed or mitigated.
+In doing so, we will also outline how the various concerns can be addressed or mitigated.

-But first before getting into specifics, let me describe again who Topigs Norsvin Canada is and what we are proposing in the Municipality of Westlake-Gladstone.
+But first before getting into specifics, please let me describe again who Topigs Norsvin Canada is and what we are proposing to build and operate in the Municipality of Westlake-Gladstone.